redhat-developer/vscode-openshift-tools/README.md

 * `Log in to cluster` - Log in to your cluster and save login for subsequent use.
     * Credentials : Log in to the given cluster with the given credentials.
     * Token : Login using bearer token for authentication to the API server.
-* `List catalog components` - List all available Component Types.
-* `List catalog services` - List all available Services e.g. mysql-persistent.
+* `Open Console Dashboard` - Open the OpenShift Developer Console in default browser.
 * `New Project` - Create new Project inside the OpenShift Cluster.
+* `Log out` - Log out of the current OpenShift Cluster.
 * `About` - Provide the information about the OpenShift tools.
-* `Log out` - Log out of the current OpenShift Cluster.
 * `Show Output Channel` - Show commands running under the hood and their output.
-* `Open Console Dashboard` - Open the OpenShift Developer Console in default browser.
 * `Create` - Create an OpenShift resource using `.json` or `.yaml` file location from an active editor.
-* `Set Active Project` - Change active Project displayed in OpenShift Application View.

-#### Commands for a Project
+#### Commands for a Project in Application Explorer

    * `New Component` - Create a new Component in the Project.
-   * `New Service` - Perform Service Catalog operations when it is enabled.
    * `Delete` - Delete an existing Project.
-   * `Set Active Project` - Change active Project displayed in OpenShift Application View.
+   * `Change Active Project` - Change active Project displayed in OpenShift Application View.

-#### Commands for an Application
+#### Commands for a Component in Components View

+Actions available in Components View

+   * `Import from Git` - Deploy a git repository directly on OpenShift using a guided workflow
-   * `New Component` - Create a new Component inside the selected Application.
+   * `New Component` - Create a component from the available registries.
-   * `New Service` - Perform Service Catalog operations when it is enabled.
-   * `Describe` - Describe the given Application in terminal window.
-   * `Delete` - Delete an existing Application.

-#### Commands for a Component

-Components can be in one of 3 states:

-   *  `pushed` - When the components are deployed into the cluster.
-   *  `not pushed` - When the components are in local config but NOT deployed into the cluster.
-   *  `no context` - When there is no context folder associated with the component in the workspace.

 Components in different states have different set of commands available.

-##### Commands for a `pushed` Component

-   * `New URL` - Expose Component to the outside world.
-The URLs that are generated using this command, can be used to access the deployed Components from outside the Cluster.
-Push the component to reflect the changes on the cluster.
-   * `New Storage` - Create Storage and mount to a Component.
-Push the component to reflect the changes on the cluster.
+   * `Start Dev` - The application has been built and deployed to the cluster and the application is port-forwarded for local accessibility.
+The extension will watch for changes in the current directory and rebuild the application when changes are detected.
+   * `Stop Dev` - Stop the dev command workflow and resources are cleaned, hence the application is not running on the cluster
+   * `Show Dev Terminal` - Directly opens the VSCode terminal where the dev command is running.
    * `Describe` - Describe the given Component in terminal window or inside a webview editor.
-   * `Show Log` - Retrieve the log for the given Component or inside a webview editor
+   * `Show Log` - Retrieve the log for the given Component in the terminal or inside a webview editor (can be changed in VSCode Settings)
-   * `Follow Log` - Follow logs for the given Component or inside a webview editor
+   * `Follow Log` - Follow logs for the given Component in the terminal or inside a webview editor (can be changed in VSCode Settings)
-   * `Link Component` - Link Component to another Component.
-   * `Link Service` - Link Component to a Service.
-   * `Unlink` - Unlink Component from Component/Service.
    * `Open in Browser` - Open the exposed URL in default browser.
-   * `Push` - Push the source code to a Component.
-   * `Watch` - Watch for changes, update Component on change.
+   * `Deploy` - Deploys a Component on the cluster by first building the images of the containers to deploy, then by deploying the Kubernetes resources necessary to deploy the components.
    * `Undeploy` - Undeploys a Component from the cluster.
 The component still resides in the local config.
-   * `Debug` - Debug local Java, Node.js and Python Component.
-   * `Test` - Run test for the Component in cluster.
+   * `Debug` - Start the component in debug mode
    * `Reveal in Explorer` - Show Component's context folder in Explorer view
-   * `Delete` - Delete existing Component from the cluster and removes the local config also.

-##### Commands for a `not pushed` Component

-   * `New URL` - Expose Component to the outside world.
-The URLs that are generated using this command, can be used to access the deployed Components from outside the Cluster.
-   * `New Storage` - Create Storage and mount to a Component.
-Push the component to reflect the changes on the cluster.
-   * `Describe` - Describe the given Component in terminal window or inside a webview editor.
-   * `Push` - Push the source code to a Component.
-   * `Delete` - Delete existing Component the local configuration and remove context from workspace.

-##### Commands for a `no context` Component

-   * `Describe` - Describe the given Component in terminal window or inside a webview editor.
-   * `Delete` - Delete existing Component from the cluster.

-##### Commands for a URL in a Component

-   * `Delete` - Delete a URL from a Component.
-   * `Open URL` - Open the specific URL in Browser.
-   * `Describe` - Describe the given URL for the Component in terminal window.

-##### Commands for a Storage

-   * `Delete` - Delete a Storage from a Component.

-##### Commands for a Service

-   * `Describe` - Describe a Service Type for a selected Component
-   * `Delete` - Delete a Service from an Application

 **NOTE:** Currently we support creation of one component per folder.
 Multiple components from a folder might be supported in future releases.